 The Council has asked parent support groups in the city for feedback on the templates.
 Our Education subgroup met on 1st December to discuss the templates, and you can read their comments here.

 We would love to hear YOUR comments on the templates and on how they are used, and add them to our feedback before we submit it to the Council.
-You can tell us your views by email (email@example.com), or by calling our office (0300 3214721).
-Please make sure your feedback reaches us by 13th December 2017.
+You can tell us your views by email (firstname.lastname@example.org), or by calling our office (0300 3214721).
+Please make sure your feedback reaches us by 1pm on 15th December 2017.

 This is an information-sharing tool.
 Every learner with SEND should have one.
 It gives key information about the learner, and is meant to be shared widely, e.g. with lunchtime supervisors, supply teachers etc. Many settings already use something like this – it’s often referred to as a “one-page profile”.